 - Prohibit unnecessary idling of city vehicles and encourage staff to be idle-free at home, too.
 Idle-Free Campaign support materials from RAPCA and MVRPC are available at no cost to schools, libraries, day care centers, municipalities and businesses in Clark, Darke, Greene, Miami, Montgomery and Preble Counties.
 The Centerville-Washington Park District has a good anti-idling policy.
 BYG

-- Adjust city operations on Air Pollution Advisory Days to avoid unnecessary driving, refueling, or other activities that emit VOCs (volatile organic compounds), such as street paving or painting.
+- Adjust city operations on Air Quality Alert Days to avoid unnecessary driving, refueling, or other activities that emit VOCs (volatile organic compounds), such as street paving or painting.
 Also, avoid activities that emit fine particulate matter (PM 2.5), such as using diesel engines or lawn mowing with a gas-powered mo wer.
 BYG

 Ordinances and policies